Table of Contents

 8. Make sure your wired alarm system is not actively professionally monitored.* If your existing wired alarm system is actively monitoring your home, call the monitoring center and ask them to put your system in “Test Mode”.
 If you skip this step, you may set off your Alarm during the Retrofit Alarm Kit setup process.

-To add the Retrofit Alarm Kit to the Ring app, you’ll need to have a Ring account with a Ring Alarm system set up at your location first.
+To add the Retrofit Alarm Kit to the Ring app, you’ll need to have a Ring account with a Ring Alarm or Alarm Pro system set up at your location first.
 Once this is complete, you can set up and use the Retrofit Alarm Kit.

 Add the Retrofit Alarm Kit to the Ring app: